FAQ

 • Lots of time outside: Our program provides outdoor time both at the nearby park and our garden next door, where children can play, move their bodies, explore, inquire, observe, and build a relationship with nature.
 Our gardening program is a lived experience of scientific processes in action, encourages healthy eating, and builds a lifelong love of working outside.

-• Close relationships with teachers and classmates: Teachers “loop” with their class for grades 1-4 and 5-8, creating an atmosphere of trust that allows academic risk-taking to occur.
+• Close relationships with teachers and classmates: We prioritize teacher or student “looping” with their class for grades 1-4 and 5-8, creating an atmosphere of trust that allows academic risk-taking to occur.
 A weekly Council practice and peer-to-peer mentoring encourage listening skills and build empathy and problem solving among peers.

 • Building their inherent creative capacities: Art- and music-making, sewing and knitting, woodworking and dance classes are not only offered every day but are woven into academic work as well, allowing each student to find their niche and excel in areas they may not have discovered in a traditional academic setting.